JujuAdams/Bonk/README.md

 <p align="center">Chat about Bonk on the <a href="https://discord.gg/mWWpCAnsCx">Discord server</a></p>

-*You may also be interested in [Dragonite's 3D Collisions](https://dragonite.itch.io/collisions).
-Dragonite also has many videos on [3D topics](https://youtube.com/@DragoniteSpam?feature=shared) in GameMaker.*

 &nbsp;

-Bonk supports boolean intersection tests between the following primitives:
+Bonk is a simple 3D collision library.
+It supports boolean intersection tests between the following primitives:

 <table align="center">
     <tr>